JP12025/scrabble/README.md

 # How to Submit

-Once you're done with all tasks, submit all your python files on Moodle
+Once you're done with all tasks, submit all your python files for the week on Moodle.

 # Licence